England Football Online

 European Championship Final Tournaments

-Most tournaments:
+Most tournaments

-Steven Gerrard had played in three tournaments, 2000, 2004 and 2012.
-Wayne Rooney joined him when he appeared in his third tournament in 2016, following his appearances in 2004 and 2012.
-In 2021, Jordan Henderson appeared in his third tournament, following his appearances in 20212 and 2016.
+Steven Gerrard first played in three tournaments, 2000, 2004 and 2012.
+Then Wayne Rooney joined him when he appeared in his third tournament in 2016, following his appearances in 2004 and 2012.
+In 2021, Jordan Henderson appeared in his third tournament, following his appearances in 2021 and 2016, and then Harry Kane and Kyle Walker played in their third tournament in 2024, after appearing in 2016 and 2021.

-Most appearances:
+Most appearances

-Most appearances in a single tournament:
+Most appearances in a single tournament

-Most tournaments as captain:
+Most tournaments as captain

 Most appearances as captain: